ggandor/lightspeed.nvim/README.md

 Lightspeed exposes a configuration table (`opts`), that can be set directly, or via a `setup` function that updates the current settings with the values given in its argument table.
-(Note: There is no need to call `setup` in your config, if you are fine with the defaults.)
+(Note: There is no need to call `setup` at all, if you are fine with the defaults.)

 ```Lua
 require'lightspeed'.setup {